What does it mean when a contract expires?

 - If you don’t have enough buying power to exercise your option, we’ll sell the contract in the market for you about 1 hour before it expires.

 Once your contract expires, we’ll remove it from your home screen.
+You can view your expired contracts in your account history.

 How do I exercise an option?